StijnHoeks/webdesign/Opdracht 2/README.md

 To heavy to little effect, so removed it.
 => Changed it to a constantly changing gradient.

+#### Gallery images where horizontally oriented
+This was a break in the natural flow of the website.
+=> Solved it by orienting the gallery vertically.
+   Also added a function to switch between a grid and list view.

 #### Header on gallery images where aligned to the bottom
 Problem is that the animation - when opening an image - was to cluttered and had to much movement.
 => Solved it by aligning the header to the top.
 The content slides in from the bottom